Expanding Earth: Mass addition

 In 1888 Ivan Osipovich Yarkovsky suggested that some sort of aether is absorbed within Earth and transformed into new chemical elements, forcing the celestial bodies to expand.
 This was associated with his mechanical explanation of gravitation.
-Also the theses of Ott Christoph Hilgenberg (1933, 1974) and Nikola Tesla (1935) were based on absorption and transformation of aether-energy into normal matter.
+Also the theses of Ott Christoph Hilgenberg (1933, 1974) were based on absorption and transformation of aether-energy into normal matter.

 After initially endorsing the idea of continental drift, Australian geologist Samuel Warren Carey advocated expansion from the 1950s (before the idea of plate tectonics was generally accepted) to his death, alleging that subduction and other events could not balance the sea-floor spreading at oceanic ridges, and describing yet unresolved paradoxes that continue to plague plate tectonics.
 Starting in 1956, he proposed some sort of mass increase in the planets and said that a final solution to the problem is only possible by cosmological processes associated with the expansion of the universe.

 Bruce Heezen initially interpreted his work on the mid-Atlantic ridge as confirming S. Warren Carey's Expanding Earth Theory, but later ended his endorsement, finally convinced by the data and analysis of his assistant, Marie Tharp.
 The remaining proponents after the 1970s, like the Australian geologist James Maxlow, are mainly inspired by Carey's ideas.

 To date no scientific mechanism of action has been proposed for this addition of new mass.
 Although the earth is constantly acquiring mass through accumulation of rocks and dust from space such accretion, however, is only a minuscule fraction of the mass increase required by the growing earth hypothesis.